Port Edwards (town), Wisconsin

 Port Edwards is a town in Wood County, Wisconsin, United States.
-The population was 1,446 at the 2000 census.
+The population was 1,356 at the 2020 census.
 The village of Port Edwards is located to the northeast of and adjacent to the town.
 The town contains the Ho-Chunk community of Ceex Haci.

 Geography

-According to the United States Census Bureau, the town has a total area of 39.2 square miles (101.6 km^{2}), of which, 38.6 square miles (100.0 km^{2}) of it is land and 0.6 square miles (1.6 km^{2}) of it (1.58%) is water.
+According to the United States Census Bureau, the town has a total area of 39.2 square miles (101.6 km^{2}), of which 38.6 square miles (100.0 km^{2}) is land and 0.6 square mile (1.6 km^{2}) (1.58%) is water.

 History

-The part of the town of Port Edwards within three miles of the Wisconsin River was in the "Indian strip," sold by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
-As such, it was logged and surveyed early.
+The part of the town of Port Edwards within three miles of the Wisconsin River was in the "Indian strip" ceded by the Menominee to the U.S. government in the 1836 Treaty of the Cedars.
+As such, it was logged and surveyed earlier than land farther from the river.
 In 1839 a crew working for the U.S. government surveyed what would become parts of Port Edwards, walking through the woods and crossing the river, measuring with chain and compass.
 In 1851 a different crew surveyed the section lines.
-For the six mile square that now contains Nekoosa and the village of Port Edwards, they gave this general description:
+For the six mile square that now contains Nekoosa and the village of Port Edwards, the deputy surveyor gave this general description:

 The character of the Soil in this town is very uniform.
 The Uplands are all pine barrens on a light Sandy Soil. the timber nearly all burned off by the yearly Indian fires.
 The large pines, valuable for lumber, are all gone.
 The bottom lands tho somewhat better, are sandy & not sufficiently large to make them valuable.
 Inhabitants are very scarce thin(?) being a Single house at Pt.
 Bausse, a noted(?) place for refitting rafts after passing the rapids before their final departure for the Mississippi, & a French hamlet on Section 1.
 On the whole it may be said of this town that for soil or timber it is nearly worthless.
 The Islands in the river are all overflowed & are neither valuable for size, soil, or timber & were therefore not meandered.

 Port Edwards was established in 1874, taking its name from the village of the same name within its borders.